George Ogilvie-Forbes: Ambassador in Caracas

 During his time as ambassador, he witnessed the coup of 18 October 1945 and the tumultuous three years of El Trienio Adeco when Venezuela became a democracy for the first time under President Rómulo Betancourt.
-He was very much a supporter of the Acción Democrática government, writing in December 1945 about the Venezuelan delegation to the newly founded United Nations that "they are as good as be expected from this well meaning revolutionary government".
+He was very much a supporter of the AD government, writing in December 1945 about the Venezuelan delegation to the newly founded United Nations that "they are as good as be expected from this well meaning revolutionary government".
 Despite the vast wealth generated by the oil industry, most Venezuelans were illiterate as the government had never established an educational system.
 El Trienio Adeco saw the first attempt to ensure that the pardo (mixed race) majority of the Venezuelans received some benefits from the oil industry like establishing a mass educational system, measures that Ogilvie-Forbes approved of.
 In his Political Report for 1945, he presented a very hostile picture of the former presidents Eleazar López Contreras and Isaías Medina Angarita.
 About the latter, he wrote "his capacity for leadership befuddled by riotous living was completely cowed".
 About the AD government, he wrote: "the new government are on the whole young and inexperienced, but sincere in their efforts for reform.
 They have undertaken the formidable task of cleaning up in a few months the corruption of centuries, and while they will probably not have entire success, they are present honest and are deserving of sympathy in their attempt to improve the living condition of the Venezuelan people."
 In 1946, President Betancourt visited Guatemala, where he praised his fellow "revolutionary", President Juan José Arévalo.
 During his visit, Betancourt supported the Guatemalan claim to the British colony of British Honduras (modern Belize) while also laying claim to British Guiana, arguing that in his view the Atlantic Charter made European control of any territory in the New World illegal.
 Ogilvie-Forbes tried to defend Betancourt by arguing that his speech had been promoted by Arévalo and did not reflect his true feelings towards Britain.
 The supportive attitude taken by the ambassador towards Betancourt was not shared by his superiors in London.